CSC207-UofT/course-project-time/phase2/design_document.md

 Arrows point from outer to inner layers, which is consistent with the dependency rule that says that outer layers can depend on inner layers but not vice versa.
 The imports in our files are consistent with clean architecture as well.

+In the graphical user interface that we have implemented in phase 2, we have used the MVVM pattern to decouple the user interface and the rest of the application.

 __A scenario walk through that demonstrates clean architecture__